 - Boil cashews on high for 20 min and drain and rinse.
 Put them in the blender.

 - Slice potatoes on a mandolin as thinly as possible and cover with cold water in a large bowl to prevent browning.

-- Sauté Vidalia onion in 1 tbsp olive oil for approximately 7 minutes, or until softened.
+- Sauté Vidalia onion in 1 tablespoon olive oil for approximately 7 minutes, or until softened.

 - Remove the onions from the pan and put in the blender.

-- Add the 2 cups of plant-based milk, 1 tsp paprika, ¼ cup nutritional yeast, 1 tbsp white wine vinegar, 1 tbsp lemon juice, and salt and pepper to taste to the blender and blend on the highest speed until smooth and creamy.
+- Add the 2 cups of plant-based milk, 1 teaspoon paprika, ¼ cup nutritional yeast, 1 tablespoon white wine vinegar, 1 tablespoon lemon juice, and salt and pepper to taste to the blender and blend on the highest speed until smooth and creamy.
 Scrape the sides once or twice while blending to ensure that there are not solids left.

-- Place the 3 tbsp of olive oil in a medium skillet over medium heat.
+- Place the 3 tablespoon of olive oil in a medium skillet over medium heat.

-- Add the 3 tbsp of flour and continuously whisk until it forms a thick paste and lightly browns.
+- Add the 3 tablespoon of flour and continuously whisk until it forms a thick paste and lightly browns.

 - Pour the cashew milk mixture into the pan and whisk until the roux thickens into a smooth and creamy sauce, approximately 3 minutes.